-Population estimates for 1961-69.-Death rates in this volume for 1961-69 are based on revised estimates of the population and thus may differ slightly from rates published before 1976.
-The rates shown in tables 1-1 and 1-2, the life table values in table 6-5, and the population estimates in table 7-1 for each year in the period 1961-69 have been revised to reflect modified population bases, as published in the U.S. Bureau of Census, Current Population Reports, Series P-25, No. 519.
+Population estimates for 1961-69- Death rates in this volume for 1961-69 are based on revised estimates of the population and thus may differ slightly from rates published before 1976.
+The rates shown in tables 1-1 and 1-2, the life table values in table 6-5, and the population estimates in table 7-1 for each year in the period 1961-69 have been revised to reflect modified population bases, as published in the U.S. Bureau of the Census, Current Population Reports, Series P-25, Number 519.
 The data shown in table 1-10 for 1961-69 have not been revised.

-Rates and ratios based on live births.-Infant, and maternal mortality rates, and fetal death and perinatal mortality rates and ratios are computed on the basis of the number of live births.
+Rates and ratios based on live births-Infant and maternal mortality rates, and fetal death and perinatal mortality ratios, are computed on the basis of the number of live births.
+Fetal death and perinatal mortality rates are computed on the basis of the number of live births and fetal deaths.
+Counts of live births are published annually in Vital Statistics of the United States, Volume I, Natality.

-New Jersey - As previously indicated, data by race are not available for New Jersey for 1962 and 1963 Therefore for 1962 and 1963 the National Center for Health Statistics estimated a population by age, race, and sex excluding New Jersey for rates shown by race The methodology use to estimate the revised population excluding New Jersey is discussed in the Technical Appendixes of the 1962 and 1963 reports.
+New Jersey-As previously indicated, data by race are not available for New Jersey for 1962 and 1963.
+Therefore for 1962 and 1963 the National Center for Health Statistics estimated a population by age, race, and sex excluding New Jersey for rates shown by race.
+The methodology used to estimate the revised population excluding New Jersey is discussed in the Technical Appendixes of the 1962 and 1963 reports.